 West Coast Research Symposium

 All students chosen for the workshop will be invited to attend the two-day West Coast Research Symposium.
 This annual symposium showcases cutting-edge work by technology entrepreneurship researchers from the West Coast and around the world.

-The 2018 WCRS and Doctoral Workshop is being hosted by the Foster School of Business, at the University of Washington in Seattle.
+The 2020 WCRS and Doctoral Workshop is being hosted by the Buerk Center for Entrepreneurship, at University of Washington.